A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Discussion and Future Works

 \section{Discussion and Future Works}

-In this work, we extend a bit-flip error model from single gate case to multiple gate case, and provide theoretical analysis to prove the existence of the error mitigation solution for both cases.
-We propose to use Bayesian approaches to infer parameters in the error models, so as to characterize the propagation of the device noise in QC algorithms more effectively.
-The experiments in Section \ref{sec:exp} demonstrate that our methodology outperforms two existing methods on the same error models over a wide range of time, while the number of testing circuits is linear or constant to the number of qubits.
-The modified Bayesian approach is, in general, better than the standard Bayesian.
-These results indicates that our error models can characterize the device noise quite well, and they help to understand the propagation of such noise in QC algorithms.
-Consequently, the error mitigation approaches based on these error models yield good results in our tests.
+In this work, we extend a bit-flip error model from a single gate case to multiple gate case, and provide theoretical analysis to prove the existence of the error mitigation solution for both cases.
+In some noise models, such as depolarizing error model, the rate of bit-flip error is associated with the rates of other types of errors~\cite[p.
+379]{NC2010}.
+Thus, the inference of bit-flip error rates could provide a connection to a more general noise model.
+We propose to use Bayesian approaches to infer parameters in the error models to characterize the propagation of the device noise in QC algorithms more effectively.
+The experiments in Section~\ref{sec:exp} demonstrate that our methodology outperforms two existing methods on the same error models over a wide range of time, while the number of testing circuits is linear or constant to the number of qubits.
+The consistent Bayesian approach is, in general, better than the standard Bayesian.
+These results indicate that our error models can characterize the device noise quite well, and they help to understand the propagation of such noise in QC algorithms.

-There are still several limitation in our methodology.
+There are still several limitations in our methodology.
 One issue that affects the scalability of our method is the exponentially large matrix in the denoising step.
-The dimension of matrix can be reduced if we can identity the qubits that are independent during the measurement step of an algorithm and filter their measurement outcome separately.
-On the other hand, because the method of estimating the distribution of model parameters is not limited to the two models we discussed in the paper, a new measurement error model discussed in \cite{Bravyi2020} probably provide a way around for correlated measurement error and exponentially large transition matrix.
-Also, our gate error model can only deal with bit-flip error in some simple circuits.
-More effects are required to further improve our error mitigation model as such to make it more general and accurate.
+The dimension of matrices can be reduced if we can identify the qubits that are independent during the measurement step of an algorithm and filter their measurement outcome separately.
+A recent work in~\cite{space_red_meas} also indicates a scheme to reduce the dimension of the transition matrix by limiting the range of bases that are put into consideration.
+Also, a parallel algorithm proposed in~\cite{tensorform} can exploit the tensor-product structure of the linear system in the error filtering step to speedup the calculation.
+On the other hand, because the method of estimating the distribution of model parameters is not limited by the two models we discussed in the paper, a consideration for pairwise-correlated measurement error model discussed in~\cite{Bravyi2020} probably be helpful for inferring correlated measurement error rates.
+A potential extension to the applicable gates is to modify the model to accommodate multi-qubit bit-flip error instead of individual-qubit error.
+This is because more gates commute with $X^{\otimes n}$ than with elements in $\{X,I\}^{\otimes n}$ for $n \geq 2$.
+For example, $X\otimes X$ commute with matrix $A \otimes B$ and $e^{-i \delta A\otimes B}$ for $(A,B) \in \{Y,Z\}^{\otimes 2}\cup \{I,X\}^{\otimes 2}$ and arbitrary $\delta$, where the form $e^{-i \delta A\otimes B}$ is generally utilized in quantum simulation~\cite{Tacchino2019}.